 Here at Unit 3 Compliance we can give you some peace of mind that your power supply isn’t going to cause you any issues.
 Some of the things we do include:

 Provide full EMC testing for all off the shelf products

 Electrical safety analysis and testing

-Help you understand the compromises and
+Help you understand the technical and financial compromises between units

 We can review test reports and compare to physical samples with an experienced eye

 Every incoming customer power supply is given a HiPot test as standard to help catch any problems

 https://www.unit3compliance.co.uk/wordpress/wp-content/uploads/2018/10/power-supply-comparison-header-1.png308841James Pawsonhttps://www.unit3compliance.co.uk/wordpress/wp-content/uploads/2017/01/unit3compliance_400x400.pngJames Pawson2018-10-26 09:49:372021-09-12 07:56:46Off The Shelf and Non-Compliant Power Supplies (from Amazon)

 I’m really happy to have one of my blog articles featured on Interference Technology.